Bean to Bonbon

 For example, Askinoise offers a variety of chocolate products, malt balls, cocoa powder, cocoa nibs, chocolate beverages, and baking chocolate products.
 This is a positive as bean to bar chocolate makers diversify their offerings, they will attract a larger market to the bean to bar movement and increase the expansion of the industry.
 This will help also lead to better buying of premium cacao, supporting the producers of the cacao.

-What does this mean for you?
-Next time you buy a specialty crafted chocolate bar, make sure to check out the complete product offering of the chocolate maker.
+What does this mean for you and me?
+Next time we buy a specialty crafted chocolate bar, make sure to check out the complete product offering of the chocolate maker, they probably have more to offer.
 Bonbons are a great treat and one way the specialty craft chocolate movement can continue to grow.
 I mean why not eat real chocolate past the bar?